buildtesters/buildtest/docs/index.rst

 buildtest - Software Testing Framework
 =========================================

+..
+Note:: This project is under development, the official release will be in 2020.

-Welcome to buildtest documentation. buildtest is a HPC Application Testing Framework designed to build tests quickly and verify an entire HPC software stack
+Welcome to buildtest! **buildtest** is a framework to automate software stack testing for HPC facilities.

 This documentation was last rebuild on |today| and is intended for version |version|.